 Who can diagnose or treat a mast cell illness?

-Generally, any immunologist or haematologist should be able to help diagnose mastocytosis and mast cell activation syndrome.
-MCAS is a little challenging in that it doesn’t have a clearly identifiable diagnostic process as Mastocytosis does, and is often associated with other underlying conditions, so it can take a little more time to work through the process to diagnose and then find an appropriate treatment plan.
-If you have a skin condition, a dermatologist will be able to assist you.
+MCAS diagnosis can be challenging in that it does not yet have a clearly defined diagnostic metric, and is often associated with other underlying conditions, this means it can take more time to diagnose and find an appropriate treatment plan.

 How do I find a specialist?

 It is always preferred to look for a specialist close by where you live to minimise the stress and expense of going too far for one.
 It may be that your local GP is more familiar with those close by.
 Have a chat with your GP about a suggested referral to a specialist in your local area.

 You can search for Immunologists and Allergists in your area on the ASCIA Locate a specialist search tool for Australia or search Health Engine for Haematologists.

 One thing we have learned is that finding the right doctor is essential however what works for one mast cell patient and personality may not be a good fit for another.